Moduli of objects in finite length abelian categories: Introduction

-Our main results can be summarized as follows. \begin{thm*}[\Cref{thm: good moduli space whole stack}, \Cref{thm: theta stratification and moduli space stability condition}] Let $\cC$ be a category satisfying the \cref{standing assumptions on C} and let $\cM_\cC$ be the stack of objects in $\cC$ as in \cref{definition: stack of objects in C}.
+Our main results can be summarized as follows. \begin{thm*}[\Cref{thm: good moduli space whole stack}, \Cref{thm: theta stratification and moduli space stability condition}] Let $\cC$ be a nearly finite category (\cref{standing assumptions on C}) and let $\cM_\cC$ be the stack of objects in $\cC$ as in \cref{definition: stack of objects in C}.
 Then, \begin{enumerate} \item $\cM_\cC$ is a disjoint union of algebraic stacks of finite type over $k$. \item $\cM_\cC$ admits a good moduli space $M_\cC$ which is a disjoint union of local artinian $k$-schemes. \item K-theory classes naturally give rise to a notion of slope stability, which induces a $\Theta$-stratification on each connected component of $\cM_\cC$.
 The corresponding semistable locus admits a projective good moduli space. \end{enumerate} \end{thm*}

-To illustrate the main theorem above, let us recall the analogous results by King \cite{king}, which apply to the special case when $\cC$ is the category of finite dimensional representations of an acyclic quiver.
+To illustrate the main theorem above, we point out that it refines King's construction of quiver moduli spaces when the quiver is acyclic or when the path algebra is finite-dimensional, which we now recall \cite{king}.
 In that case the connected components of $\cM_{\cC}$ are in bijection with dimension vectors for the representations (more generally, in our setting we show that the connected components of $\cM_{\cC}$ are in natural bijection with effective G-theory classes in $\Geff(\cC)$ as in \Cref{subsection: K-theory and G-theory}).
 The K-theory classes are in natural correspondence with tuples of integers indexed by the vertices of the quiver.
 For each such tuple, King defined a notion of semistability for representations of quivers, and showed that the semistable locus admits a projective good moduli space over $k$.